Skip to main content

 • Geotechnical report.
 If your land may be subject to flooding, erosion, landslip, rockfall, or similar hazards, the City can require a report from a registered geotechnical engineer confirming the site can be safely developed.
 This is common on hillside lots in the upper valley and in alluvial fan areas.

 • Homeowner Protection Office documentation.
 Under the Homeowner Protection Act, residential builders in BC must be licensed and provide third-party home warranty coverage on new construction.
 If you’re using a licensed contractor, they handle this.
-If you’re building as an owner-builder, you’ll need to confirm your obligations with the Homeowner Protection Office directly.
+If you’re building as an owner-builder, confirm your obligations with the Homeowner Protection Office directly.

 Step 4: Permit Issuance and Fees